This article was last updated by on

 Prepare a potting mix with organic fertilizer for transplanting, and use a six-inch pot.

-Use your hands to take seedlings out from the tray gently and put the seedlings at 1/4 inches below the soil surface.
+Use your hands to take the seedlings out from the tray gently and put the seedlings at 1/4 inch below the soil surface.

 Tips to Take Care of Persian Shield Seedlings After Germination